MSBuild Project Files

 Restores NuGet packages for all Krypton components.

-msbuild build.proj /t:Restore
+msbuild /m build.proj /t:Restore

 Build (Default)